 Betterbed makes it simple.
 We sort through online chatter, filtering noise from fact.
-Then, we combine our crowdsourced opinions into mattress reviews so you can pick the best for you.
+Then, we combine our crowdsourced opinions into the most informative mattress reviews in Australia.
 All the information we share has been collected from real customers, expert advisors, and public data.
 You're our first priority.
 All of our data is objective and relevant.
 We think fluff is best used in mattresses.

 Our selection criteria

 To choose the mattresses we review, we first looked to the broader Australian mattress market.
 We then focused in on mattresses you can buy online (commonly known as mattresses in a box).
 From there, we gathered data on popular mattress brands, including customer feedback, trial length, quantity of reviews, pricing, company history and warranty information.

 The data points we combined and rated on a relative weighted scale (from 1-5) comprising of four main categories: user ratings, popularity, trial length and affordability.
 All the individual category scores were then summed to create an overall meta-rating for each mattress brand.